MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/aadip-integration.md

 > [!NOTE]
 >
-> - When the integration is disabled, existing Identity Protection alerts are kept in accordance with Cloud App Security retention policies.
+> - When the integration is disabled, existing Identity Protection alerts are kept in accordance with Defender for Cloud Apps retention policies.
-> - Since Cloud App Security only consumes interactive logins from Azure AD, some alerts may not show related activities.
+> - Since Defender for Cloud Apps only consumes interactive logins from Azure AD, some alerts may not show related activities.
 You can investigate such activities in the Azure AD portal.

 ## Configure Identity Protection Policies